taogen-docs/technical-interview-questions/interview-technical-questions/java/java-se-interview-questions.md

 Java is called platform independent because of its byte codes which can run on any system irrespective of its underlying operating system.

+Same byte codes can run on any JVM, Different JVM can run on different operating system irrespective.

+Byte codes + JVM + OS = Cross Platforms

 ### Why Java is not 100% Object-oriented?

 Eight primitive data types such as boolean, byte, int which are not objects.